qbaucellsd/CosmosQuim/README.md

+## Latest update!
+MATHS 🧮

+The latest update introduces a basic command-line calculator that allows users to perform simple arithmetic operations directly in the terminal.
+The calculator supports basic operations such as:

+ - Addition (+)
+ - Subtraction (-)
+ - Multiplication (*)
+ - Division (/)

+Example:
+`cmd: 2+2`
+`cmd: 4`

 # UWU_SO 😳

  Welcome to UWU operative system 😀

 ## About 🤓

+UWU_SO is a custom operating system built on the Cosmos framework, designed to run directly on hardware or in a virtual machine.
+This project includes basic OS functionalities such as file management, system operations, and a new command-line calculator feature.
 This system requires VMware, Cosmos and Visual Studio.
 Project made by Quim Baucells.
 Student from Educem.